karialho/ReqEx/README.md

 For information on building and using the tool, please refer to the documentation in the [docs](docs) directory.

-## Version 1.1
+## Version 1.1 - May 2023

 The following fixes and improvements are included in this version:
 1. Caliber requirement data containing windows-1252 encoded text is now correctly written to the resulting ReqIF file as UTF-8.
 2. The maven build process is improved by adding proprietary Caliber libraries into a local maven repository.
 This way the excecutable JAR file has them in the classpath.
-3. The pom now uses new versions of several libraries to avoid the vulnerabilities detected in the previous versions.
+3. The pom now refers to updated versions of several dependent Java libraries to avoid the vulnerabilities detected in the previous versions.